SwiftERM Hyper-personalisation for ecommerce email marketing

 Lisboa

-A large, coastal region that runs north from Lisbon.
+A large, coastal region that runs north of Lisbon.
 Onshore breezes from the Atlantic help cool the vineyards and maintain the fresh acidity and aromatics in the mostly white wines.
 North of Bucelas, on the Atlantic west coast above the town of Lisbon, lies the strip of rolling countryside that contains nine separate DOCs under the umbrella name of Lisboa.
-This is Portugal’s largest wine producing region in volume terms.
+This is Portugal’s largest wine-producing region in volume terms.

 Bucelas is the first wine The Society ever sold!
 This tiny DOC is one of the closest to Lisbon.
 Loved by the British in Wellington’s time, it now produces breezy dry whites which are popular locally.